Sarah Abel

 I hold a BA in Modern and Medieval Languages (2007) and an MPhil in Latin American Studies (2012) from the University of Cambridge, UK.
 From 2012 to 2015 I was a Marie Skłodowska-Curie early-stage researcher of the EUROTAST project (“Exploring the History, Archaeology, and New Genetics of the Transatlantic Slave Trade”, funded by the European Research Council).
 I received my PhD with distinction in Social Anthropology and Ethnology from the EHESS-Paris (2016) for my thesis on the sociopolitical uses of DNA ancestry tests in two post-slavery societies: Brazil and the United States.
 The results of my doctoral research are published in my first monograph, Permanent Markers: Race, Ancestry, and the Body After the Genome (University of North Carolina Press, 2022).

 I cofounded and was a postdoctoral research associate (University of Iceland) of the CitiGen project (“Identity, Citizenship and Nationhood in the Post-Genome Era”, 2016-19), which received €1.2m in support from Humanities in the European Research Area.
 Between 2017 and 2019 I was a member of the research network “Circulations et métamorphoses du racisme et de l’antiracisme”, organised jointly by the EHESS-Paris and the University of Kyoto.
 From 2019 to 2024 I held a British Academy Postdoctoral Fellowship at the University of Cambridge, for my project on representations of skin colour in the visual arts and social sciences in Mexico.
-In 2024 I was appointed to the UNAM’s Instituto de Investigaciones Filosóficas at the level of Investigadora Titular A (Assistant Professor).
+In 2024 I was appointed to the UNAM’s Instituto de Investigaciones Filosóficas at the level of Investigadora Titular "A" de Tiempo Completo (Assistant Professor, full-time), and in 2026 I became a member of the Mexican National System of Researchers (Level 1).
 My current research programme focuses on the ethics of AI text-to-image generators and their potential to amplify forms of epistemic oppression in Latin American societies.

-In addition to my research activities, between 2017 and 2023 I was a teaching associate at the University of Cambridge, where I supervised various postgraduate dissertations in Latin American Studies and Gender Studies, and coordinated the MPhil module “Race, Racisms, and Antiracisms in Latin America”.
+In addition to my research activities, I teach classes at the UNAM's Posgraduate programme in Philosophy of Science and College of Philosophy.
+Between 2017 and 2023 I was a teaching associate at the University of Cambridge, where I supervised various postgraduate dissertations in Latin American Studies and Gender Studies, and coordinated the MPhil module “Race, Racisms, and Antiracisms in Latin America”.
 Since 2017 I have collaborated with members of the UNAM’s Seminario Universitario sobre Racismo y Xenofobia (SURXE) as a teacher and tutor for the diploma course “Racismo y xenofobia vistos desde México”.
 I have been an invited speaker at academic and public events in the United Kingdom, France, Japan, Germany, Australia, among other countries, and my work has been featured in numerous radio programmes, podcasts, documentaries, and press articles.

 Publicaciones